seL4/docs/content_collections/_releases/camkes/camkes-3.6.0.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# Camkes Version camkes-3.6.0 Release
+# CAmkES Version camkes-3.6.0 Release

 Announcing the release of `camkes-3.6.0` with the following changes: